differentialprivacy/differentialprivacy/_posts/2020-08-31-private-pac.md

 PAC framework: the hypothesis output by the learner must be a differentially private function of the labeled examples
 \((x_1, y_1), \ldots, (x_n, y_n)\).
-That is, we must be able to change any of the examples --- even to one with an inconsistent label --- and still have a similar distribution over hypotheses output by the learner.
+That is, we must be able to change any of the examples &mdash; even to one with an inconsistent label &mdash; and still have a similar distribution over hypotheses output by the learner.

 Since we haven't talked about any other PAC learner, we may as well